 The Extended Curriculum

 All students in Year 12 undertake one or more options from a range of extension opportunities.
-These are Level 3 Core Mathematics, AS Extended Project Qualification, Conversational Chinese, Community Sports Leader Award, Trinity Arts Gold Level 3 Leadership Award, and Preparing to Leave Home.
+These are Level 3 Core Mathematics, AS Ancient History, AS Extended Project Qualification, Conversational Chinese, Community Sports Leader Award, Trinity Arts Gold Level 3 Leadership Award, and Preparing to Leave Home.